Housing Benefit - VOCAL Skip to main content

 New applications for HB are only open to:

-• Those in supported, sheltered or temporary housing
+• Those in supported, sheltered or temporary housing.
+This includes:

 • Your eligible rent (the amount used to calculate your HB claim)